To What Is, not What Might Have Been

 It truly is about time I retired from public education.
 I’ve actually been planning this for several years now.
 I came across an old unpublished blog post from January 2021 in which I triumphantly stated that 2021 was “what I intend to be my last year as an educator.”
 2021.

-Each of those next 3 school years grew progressively more difficult.
-The district kept adding testing responsibilities while simultaneously gaslighting everyone with a message of “we’re actually doing less than years past.”
+Each of those next 3 school years grew progressively more difficult, though.
+The district kept adding tests and testing responsibilities while simultaneously gaslighting everyone with a message of “we’re actually doing less than in years past.”
+Right.
 I suppose, as George Costanza said, “it’s not a lie if you believe it.”
 The State of Texas was also adding new things at least every odd-numbered year.
-And I was burning out while yearning for more time for VO work, worrying that I might miss a critical chance, if only from the opportunity cost of time spent with education and not VO.
+And I was burning out while yearning for more time to do voiceover work, worrying that I might miss a critical chance, if only from the opportunity cost of time spent with education and not VO.
+So in June 2024, I actually filed the paperwork.
+Sent a paper copy off via USPS Certified Mail – I still have the receipt.
+I informed my principal, who was herself moving onto a revised life and career in New Mexico.
+Also informed the staff.
+The timing actually seemed perfect – 30 years, weary, new principal, new superintendent – let’s make a break for it.

 “Oh, no!
 I’m so sorry.”
 Please don’t feel sorry for me – no condolences, no regrets.
 I applied, I put in appropriate effort and performed well, but that other district went a different direction.
 I like to think they’ll regret not hiring me, but it doesn’t matter.
-In the end, I know from experience that central office work is just a little soul-crushing (wow, FOUR future posts), so that potential additional pay would’ve likely come with…suffering.
+In the end, I know from experience that central office work is just a little soul-crushing (wow, that’s FOUR future posts), so that potential additional pay would’ve likely come with…suffering.
 And now, I simply have to hustle as a freelance VO talent, keep building my skills, market and find clients, and do the work.
 If I do it right, I may be able to cover the potential difference in salary from that job, and then some.
 And because I enjoy VO, there won’t be any soul-crushing or suffering.
 It truly is about time I retired from public education.